Post #1931: Custom oil candle base for the Luminiser TEG lantern

 Super-glue the copper tube in place, front and back, and allow to set.
 (This is not great technique, but it’s fast, and it mostly works.
 A more secure method would apply a small amount of two-part epoxy to the back of the lid, around the tube.
 Or would use a torch and solder to affix the copper tube to the metal jar lid).

-Cut the bound end off the cotton twine/wicking, and adjust the cotton twine that that it barely protrudes beyond the end of the copper tube, about 1/16″ to 3/32″ or so.
+Cut the bound end off the cotton twine/wicking, and adjust the cotton twine so that it barely protrudes beyond the end of the copper tube, about 1/16″ to 3/32″ or so.
 Something under 1/8″.
 This small amount of exposed wicking will generate a flame that’s the right size.
 If you leave too much exposed, you will get an unusably large flame, and you’ll have to go back and adjust the wick once it’s wet with lamp oil.
 You want just a tiny bit of exposed wick.

 5: Fill, light, test.